 Who or what inspired you to take up the piano and pursue a career in music?

 Having unsuccessfully tried aged seven, to negotiate and navigate my way around the clarinet as a result of my poor late father’s immense collection of jazz 78s and realizing I was blowing through the wrong end, I jacked it in pronto!
 Some years subsequently, the Headmaster of my Junior School needed someone to play for assemblies and as I was the only kid who had even a rudimentary capacity to read music – albeit at that juncture only the treble clef – he nominated me to have a bash, pardon the pun, at it.
 It seems in retrospect that I must have had some kind of aptitude for it as I seemed to progress quite quickly and without too much impediment.
 As far as pursuit of a career, thinking back I had no real aptitude for or affinity with anything else…

-Who or what have been the most important influences on your composing and your musical career to date?
+Who or what have been the most important influences on your musical life and career?

 What have been the greatest challenges of your career so far?

 Everything’s a challenge; getting up in the morning, getting old, non-smoking long-haul flights etc..
 Maybe dealing with the diagnosis of Dupuytrens Disease, a subject I’ve written much about lately owing to the interest in our production, ‘The Imperfect Pearl’ being on tour was one of the greatest challenges.
 The loss of the use of one’s hands and all that that implies, not wishing to sound melodramatic, really is akin to a death or bereavement.

 A Safe Pair of Hands? – Mark Latimer describes his diagnosis and treatment of Dupuytren’s contracture and talks about his return to music